XRFXLP/NVSentinel/docs/designs/022-circuit-breaker-reset-mechanism.md

 - Simple single-field interface

 **Negative:**
-- Manual intervention required to set `cursor=FRESH`
+- Manual intervention required to set `cursor=CREATE`
-- Events may be skipped when using `FRESH` mode
+- Events may be skipped when using `CREATE` mode
 - Additional ConfigMap field to manage

 ## Alternatives